List of Hollyoaks characters introduced in 2022: Norma Crow

 Norma Crow, played by Glynis Barber, made her first appearance on 29 April 2022.
 Norma is a gangster who makes her first appearance in a hearse looking for someone who has been stealing her money.
 Speaking about joining the show, Barber said: "I'm really excited to be playing Norma as she's an amazing character.
 Formidable, complex and taking on the men and leaving them quaking in their boots.
 The team and cast at Hollyoaks have been incredibly welcoming and I can't wait to get my teeth into the character."

 Talking to the Radio Times about her role, Barber said that Norma is her most evil character yet and that everyone is scared of her.
 She admitted that she did not expect to appear on Hollyoaks and that she had turned down roles on the soap in the past due to the roles "not grabbing [her] enough that [she would] want to commit".
 However, she felt that Norma would be a captivating role and was glad to have taken it, and joked that driving around in a hearse is an unusual mode of transport.
 Barber said that despite Hollyoaks having numerous villains, they are "small fry" in comparison to Norma since she has a large criminal empire with contacts and informers situated everywhere.
 She added: "Nothing gets past her and she will spot a weakness and exploit it.
 Norma is very smart and never wings it.
-Something she says early on is: 'Always do your research,' if you cross her, she’ll find out everything there is to know about you and use it to her advantage.
+Something she says early on is: 'Always do your research,' if you cross her, she'll find out everything there is to know about you and use it to her advantage.
 I've yet to see a soft side and I'm not sure there is one.
-In her business she can't afford to drop her guard for a second or she’ll be killed.
+In her business she can't afford to drop her guard for a second or she'll be killed.
 The reasons she chose this path will become apparent and people will be shocked at the decisions she's made."

+On 6 June 2024 it was announced that Norma would be leaving Hollyoaks.
+Norma's final scenes aired on 26 July 2024, where she was murdered by the Gangster Blue.